 Extant datasets rely on a wide variety of metadata structures, file formats, and naming conventions.
 For instance, some data from long-form recordings have been archived publicly on Databrary (such as the ACLEW starter set (Bergelson et al., 2017)) and HomeBank (including the VanDam Daylong corpus from VanDam 2015).
 Table 1 shows some divergence across the two, which is simply the result of researchers working in parallel.
 As a result of this divergence, however, each lab finds itself re-inventing the wheel.
-For instance, the HomeBankCode organization 1 contains at least 4 packages that do more or less the same operations, such as aggregating how much speech was produced in each recording, but implemented in different languages (MatLab, R, perl, and Python).
-This divergence may also hide different operationalizations, rendering comparisons across labs fraught, effectively diminishing replicability.2
+For instance, the HomeBankCode organization 2 contains at least 4 packages that do more or less the same operations, such as aggregating how much speech was produced in each recording, but implemented in different languages (MatLab, R, perl, and Python).
+This divergence may also hide different operationalizations, rendering comparisons across labs fraught, effectively diminishing replicability.
+The variety of annotation formats (as illustrated in Fig. 2 for instance) has also led to duplication of efforts, as very similar tasks were implemented for one specific format and then later re-developed for another format.

 Designing pipelines and analyses that are consistent across datasets requires standards for how the datasets are structured.
 Although this may represent an initial investment, such standards facilitate the pooling of research efforts, by allowing labs to benefit from code developed in other labs.
 Additionally, this field operates increasingly via collaborative cross-lab efforts.
-For instance, the ACLEW project3 involved nine principal investigators (PIs) from five different countries, who needed a substantive initial investment to agree on a standard organization for the six corpora used in the project.
+For instance, the ACLEW project4 involved nine principal investigators (PIs) from five different countries, who needed a substantive initial investment to agree on a standard organization for the six corpora used in the project.
 We expect even larger collaborations to emerge in the future, a move that would benefit from standardization, as exemplified by the community that emerged around CHILDES for short-form recordings (MacWhinney, 2000a).
+We show how building on the standards described in Section 3.1 allows our proposed python package to accomplish a wide variety of tasks summarized in Section 3.2.